Nail these, and you’ll stand out from most of the competition, whether you’re in job search, self-employed or simply serious about career management.

 3. Mistake-free Writing.

-The vast majority of us, even professional writers, make mistakes in grammar, capitalization, word usage and spelling.
-Unless you received all A’s in English, you will probably benefit from having your profile copyedited and/or proofread by a professional.
-You can find a skilled pro via Yelp or free-lancing sites (or by asking me for a name) who may charge less than $20 to fix those little issues.
-It’s worth it!
+The vast majority of us, even professional writers, underestimate how many mistakes we make in punctuation, capitalization, grammar and spelling.
+Unless you received all A’s in English (and maybe even if you did), you will probably benefit from having your profile copyedited and/or proofread by a professional.
+You can find a skilled pro via Yelp or freelancing sites (or by asking me for a name) who may charge less than $20 to fix those little issues.
+It’s definitely worth it!

 What are the crucial skills, areas of expertise and designations your employers or customers will be looking for?
 These words and phrases need to be used appropriately throughout your profile to make it relevant.
 This helps your profile rank highly in search results when recruiters are looking for someone with qualifications like yours.
 Hint: The most important keyword is your desired job title.